khmaher/HPC_metagenomics/README.md

   ```
   ls scripts/01*
-  scripts/01_remove_Ns.R  scripts/01_run_remove_Ns.sh
+  scripts/02_fastqc_submit.sh  scripts/02_fastqc.sh
   ```

-  To add our 'remove Ns' job to the job scheduler, we would submit the shell script using 'qsub' (don't do this yet, simply an example).
+  To add our 'fastqc' job to the job scheduler, we would submit the shell script using 'qsub' (don't do this yet, simply an example).

   ```
   ## EXAMPLE, DON'T RUN
-  qsub scripts/01_run_remove_Ns.sh
+  qsub scripts/02_fastqc_submit.sh
   ```

   We could then view the job that we have submitted to the job queue using 'squeue'.